Bottom Line

 How many lights were seen?

-Friends captured video evidence of seven strange lights traveling across the sky.
+Friends in Fresno captured evidence of seven strange moving lights.